PEtab-dev/PEtab/doc/development.rst

   can ease or refine format restrictions imposed by PEtab core.
 * PEtab extensions should extend PEtab core with new orthogonal features or tasks, i.e., they should not make trivial changes to PEtab core.
-* PEtab extensions must be named according to ^[a-zA-Z][\w\-]*$
+* PEtab extensions must be named according to ``^[a-zA-Z][a-zA-Z0-9_\-]*$``.
 * PEtab extensions must be versioned using semantic versioning.
-* PEtab extensions required for interpretation of a problem specification must be specified in the PEtab-YAML files
+* If a PEtab extension changes the mathematical interpretation of a problem, it must appear in the PEtab YAML file.
-* There is at least one tool that supports the proposed extension
+* There is at least one tool that supports the proposed extension.
 * The authors provide a library that provides test cases and implements validation checks for the proposed format.

+It is encouraged that (potential) extensions are informally discussed with the community as early as possible.
 Developers are free to develop any PEtab extension.
 To become an official PEtab extension, it needs to go through the following process.